Trauma-Informed Singing and Teaching

 If voice has a role in violence prevention it would be important to find possible ways to mask those same cues through specialized voice training (Denardo Roney et al., 2018).
 Understanding these vocal markers allows for the development of targeted voice training programs to enhance vocal confidence, improve prosody, and reduce laryngeal tension.

-• Enhancing Vocal Confidence: Techniques to increase vocal intensity and dynamic range can help survivors project confidence.
+Enhancing Vocal Confidence: Techniques to increase vocal intensity and dynamic range can help survivors project confidence.

-• Improving Prosody: Exercises focusing on pitch variation and speech rhythm can counteract monotonic speech patterns.
+Improving Prosody: Exercises focusing on pitch variation and speech rhythm can counteract monotonic speech patterns.

-• Reducing Laryngeal Tension: Incorporating relaxation and breath control techniques can alleviate throat tension, leading to a more natural voice quality.
+Reducing Laryngeal Tension: Incorporating relaxation and breath control techniques can alleviate throat tension, leading to a more natural voice quality.

+Such training not only aids in modulating vocal cues but also contributes to the overall well-being and empowerment of trauma survivors.
 One strategy is to encourage students to write about their life goals (King, 2001) and to involve emotional processing in the content (Pennebaker, 1997).
 Pennebaker poses the extent to which writing down psychological events into words can supplement or even substitute for medical and psychological treatments.
 Now with digital identities, self-disclosure on social media and chatbots, the potential strategies are endless, but do not always lead to internal safety.

-Encourage clients with severe trauma to work with a professional trained in somatic therapies (EMDR, OEI, IFS, or Sensorimotor Psychotherapy) to get in touch with memories, emotions, or impulses that they have repressed or disowned.
-Regrounding a sense of self and learning emotional regulation skills are very important before confronting patterns that no longer serve the person and originated in the trauma.
+Encourage clients with severe trauma to work with a professional trained in somatic therapies (EMDR, OEI, IFS, EFT, or Sensorimotor Psychotherapy) to get in touch with memories, emotions, or impulses that they have repressed or disowned.
+Re-grounding a sense of self and learning emotional regulation skills are very important before confronting patterns that no longer serve the person and originated in the trauma.
 Not doing this preparatory work before delving into traumatic memories can overwhelm the nervous system.

-We must be careful as thinkers not to anthropomorphize biological phenomena as human-centric processes.
-We must be just as diligent as we are to other forms of elitism.
-These things happen across species and we don’t use the same poetic imagery, despite its appeal.
+A popular Linked in post by Jones (2025) announced that science just proved the heart holds memory—measured, peer-reviewed and biological fact.
+"The human heart contains an intrinsic neural network, emits a structured, coherent electromagnetic field, and demonstrates synaptic, biochemical, and geometric mechanisms for encoding information, comparable to memory centres in the brain."
+However, a nerve or a heart aren't making value judgements.
+In a facebook response neuroscientist and singer Heidi Moss (2025) cautions that we must be careful not to anthropomorphize biological phenomena as human-centric processes, "These things happen across species and we don’t use the same poetic imagery, despite its appeal.
 After all, pig hearts are used quite often in transplants.
-Do we talk about having pig memories?
-Humans are not this 'exception' that get the special evolutionary heart with food craving memory.
+Do we talk about having pig memories? ...
 Correlation is NOT causation.
-(Moss Erickson, 2025 facebook post) The heart does not hold memory - the brain does.
-Muscle memory is about automatcity through myelination, but the heart muscle doesn't process poetic memories. https://www.linkedin.com/posts/lanson-burrows-jones-jr-49161651_neurocardiology-heartbrain-peerreviewedscience-activity-7331674765822226433-mHw2/?fbclid=IwY2xjawKvMLVleHRuA2FlbQIxMABicmlkETBUT0hmcHBFOENqOFNxSkdBAR7-VWXFFnQMf4U6Ph-HizSAotCmkC2Bq-uKLZHXuhcBD5OmLUFE-N42jdXDCg_aem_sE6ZJLchmMYz6aqyh05UZg
+The heart does not hold memory - the brain does.
+Muscle memory is about automaticity through myelination, but the heart muscle doesn't process poetic memories."

 Sources:

 Becker, D. R., Welch, B., Monti, E., Sullivan, H., & Helou, L. B. (2024).
 Investigating Past Trauma in Laryngoresponders Versus Non-Laryngoresponders: Piloting New Methods in an Exploratory Study.
-Journal of Voice, 38(6), 1334– 1343. https://doi.org/10.1016/j.jvoice.2022.05.011
+Journal of Voice, 38(6), 1334–1343. https://doi.org/10.1016/j.jvoice.2022.05.011

 Denardo Roney, J. L. et al. (2018).
 Psychopathy and Victim Selection: Does Nonverbal Decoding or Empathy Impact Vulnerability Ratings?
 Journal of Interpersonal Violence, 36(3-4) 1-22. https://doi.org/10.1177/0886260517742914